 Although CBT is an approach that focuses on the present, I think it is important to understand past experiences in order to develop a joint understanding of how the current patterns have developed over time.

 Will CBT help me?

-NICE guidelines).
 Despite the research evidence, CBT is not helpful for everyone all of the time.
-For this reason, I do a full assessment to decide with you whether a trial of CBT may help.
+For this reason, I offer a full assessment to decide with you whether a trial of CBT may help.